History

 • The children will better understand their own heritage.

-What makes a good historia?
+What makes a good historian?

-• The ability to evaluate the past; and
+• The ability to think, reflect, debate, discuss and evaluate the past, formulating and refining questions and lines of enquiry.

 Useful Websites